-Russian cinema ... never been my cup of tea.
-Which goes for most Eastern-European cinema actually.
+Russian cinema ... it's never been my cup of tea.
+This goes for most Eastern European cinema really.
 Bored and disgruntled farmers in bleak, depressing landscapes, being pretty unhappy about life and showering themselves in pity and poverty.
 It is not what I prefer to see when watching a film.
 But things change, and clichés are there to be shattered.
 Enter Pavel Ruminov's Dead Daughters [Myortvye Docheri].

 To be fair, Ruminov is not the first Russian director to break out of the mold.
 The latest rebirth of genre cinema in Russia was most likely initiated by Bekmambetov's Nochnoy Dozor (Night Watch).
 If was the first effects-laden Russian genre film that received fair media coverage, since then others have followed in its footsteps.

 Anyway, that's where the comparison with films like Nochnoy Dozor ends.
-Ruminov's Myortvye Docheri might be a genre film, but he's aiming a lot higher, and he boosts some serious artistic pretentions (which is probably the reason why his film got burned down by many in Russia).
+Ruminov's Dead Daughters might be a genre film, but he's aiming a lot higher, and he boosts some serious artistic pretensions (which is probably the reason why his film got burned down by many in Russia).

-Don't expect a typical horror film going into Myortvye Docheri.
-But expect to be impressed by Ruminov's skill to conjure up a tense and moody atmosphere out of thin air.
+Don't expect a typical horror film going into Dead Daughters, but expect to be impressed by Ruminov's skill to conjure up a tense and moody atmosphere out of thin air.
 It's nice to see films like these coming out of Russia.
 At least it shows they're capable of keeping up with modern standards.
 Let's hope they make a similar move to genre cinema as other countries have been doing these last years.